-In Key Stage 3, our aim is that every student in the school learns to speak, read, write and understand the spoken form of an additional language to the best of their ability.
+In Key Stage 3, our aim is that every student in the school learns to speak, read, write and understand an additional language to the best of their ability.
 In doing so, our students will become confident, independent learners with an interest in the wider context of that language, a respect for people of other origins and an understanding of their cultures.
-With the highest expectations for each student, we hope to encourage life skills in language learning and to develop students' ability to play a full role as global citizens.
+With the highest expectations for each student, we hope to encourage life skills in language learning and to develop their ability to play a meaningful role as global citizens.

-Year 8 Year 9 Year 7 Relatives Greetings Countries & Languages Subjects of Study Dates Appearance Making Phone Calls Seeing a doctor Age Telephone Numbers Weather Seasons Family Members Seasons Occupations Self-introduction Sickness Hobbies Hobbies Subjects of Study Occupation Time Vegetables and Fruits School Facilities Daily Routine Three Meals a Day Stationery Means of Transport Fresh Market Eating Out Colours House Snacks Clothing Furniture Eating Out Parts of the Body Neighbourhood Neighbourhood Asking the Way Neighbours
+YEAR 7 YEAR 8 YEAR 9

+Greetings Countries & Languages Family members

+Dates Subjects of Study Appearance

+Age Making Phone Calls Seeing a doctor

+Telephone Numbers Weather Seasons

+Family Members Seasons Occupations

+Self-introduction Sickness Hobbies

+Occupation Hobbies School Subjects

+Time Vegetables and Fruits School Facilities

+Daily Routine Three Meals a Day Stationery

+Means of Transport Eating Out Fresh Market

+Colours House Eating Out & Snacks

+Clothing Furniture Neighbourhood & Neighbours

+Parts of the Body Neighbourhood Asking the Way